Your Glucose Meter

 Glucose meters test and record how much sugar (called glucose) is in your blood.
 They help you track your blood sugar level at different times during the day and night.

 Meters can help you know how well your diabetes medicines are working.
 They can also help you learn how the food you eat and your physical activity can change your blood sugar level.

-Check Your Blood Sugar
+7 Helpful Tips for Testing Your Blood Sugar

 - Read the directions for the meter and the test strips before you start using them.

-- Food or juice on your fingers may affect your blood sugar result.
+- Wash your hands before you check your blood sugar.
+Food or juice on your fingers may affect your blood sugar result.

-- Do this even if your meter tracks your numbers.
+- Write down your results and the date and time you tested.
+Do this even if your meter tracks your numbers.
 Take the results with you when you go to your doctor.

-- This way you can test your blood sugar in front of the doctor or nurse to make sure you are doing it the right way.
+- Take your meter with you when you go to your doctor.
+This way you can test your blood sugar in front of the doctor or nurse to make sure you are doing it the right way.
 Your health care provider may be able to print out your blood sugar results from your meter.